shakfu/py-js/README.md

     make static-ext
     ```

-    You may also prefer the teeny tiny version:
+    You may also prefer the tiny variant:

     ```bash
-    make tiny
+    make static-tiny-ext
     ```

 2. To build self-contained python3 exernals which include a dynamically linked libpythonX.Y.dylib: